-- 1. High density mixed-use development, including residential, will be supported in appropriate locations, as identified within Site Allocations and Policy 45 Tall and Mid-Rise Building Zones, subject to compliance with Policy 28 Local Character and Design Quality and other policies in this Plan. - 2. conversion to residential of upper floors or the rear of ground floor occupied by a commercial or community use will be permitted, where this can be designed to provide a high level of residential amenity without compromising the existing or potential operation of uses on the ground floor particularly in the cores of our centres. - E. Where a proposal involves a change of use not supported by policy, the Council will require satisfactory evidence of full and proper marketing of the site.
-The applicant will be expected to undertake marketing in line with the requirements set out in Appendix 2. - F. Proposals outside of designated town centres, including extensions to existing retail and leisure developments of more than 200sqm gross, should satisfy the Sequential Test as set out in national policy and guidance.
-Out of centre development is not considered appropriate in line with the London Plan.
-When assessing proposals for development outside of existing centres, applicants will have to comply with the requirements of national policy and guidance in relation to impact assessments.
-For retail and leisure developments, including extensions, of over 500sqm gross, the Council will require an Impact Assessment.
+- the proposal retains or provides a shopfront, or where this is not possible, provides a 'shop-like' appearance, to avoid a detrimental visual impact and respect the heritage and character of the centre, in accordance with Policy 28 'Local Character and Design Quality (Strategic Policy)' and shopfronts guidance; and - 4. the proposal integrates with and adds to the physical attractiveness of the area within which it is located, avoiding blank walls and façades. - C. Major development and/or developments which generate high levels of trips should be located within a town centre boundary.
+Elsewhere development within the local centre boundary should serve as more localised provision, which may include opportunities for retail, recreation, and smaller-scale employment uses. - D. Residential uses will be permitted in centres as follows: - High density mixed-use development, including residential, will be supported in appropriate locations, as identified within Site Allocations and Policy 45 'Tall and Mid-Rise Building Zones ', subject to compliance with Policy 28 'Local Character and Design Quality (Strategic Policy)' and other policies in this Plan. - Conversion to residential of upper floors, the rear of ground floor occupied by a commercial or community use will be permitted, where this can be designed to provide a high level of residential amenity without compromising the existing or potential operation of uses on the ground floor. - E. Existing markets will be protected.
+New and extended markets will be supported where any negative impacts on the surrounding area (including the operational requirements of existing businesses in the vicinity) can be mitigated. - F. Where a proposal involves a change of use not supported by policy, the Council will require satisfactory evidence of full and proper marketing of the site.
+The applicant will be expected to undertake marketing in line with the requirements set out in Appendix 2. - G. Outside of designated centres proposals should satisfy the Sequential Test as set out in national policy and guidance (including extensions to existing retail and leisure developments of more than 200 sqm gross).
+When assessing proposals for development outside of existing centres, applicants will comply with the requirements of national policy and guidance in relation to impact assessments.
+For retail and leisure developments, including extensions, of over 500 sqm gross, the Council will require an Impact Assessment.
 The scope of such assessments will need to be agreed with the Council before submitting a planning application.
-Applications that fail the sequential test and/or where the impact assessment (where required) demonstrates significant adverse impact will not be permitted.
-Where necessary and justified, the council will use conditions and/or planning obligations to limit uses consented within Classes E, F1 or F2 in order to achieve the objectives of this policy and to avoid the proliferation of main town centre uses outside of town centres.
+Applications that fail the sequential test and/or where the impact assessment (where required) demonstrates significant adverse impact will not be permitted. - H. Where necessary and justified, the Council will use conditions and/or planning obligations to limit uses consented within Classes E, F1 or F2 in order to achieve the objectives of this policy and to avoid the proliferation of main town centre uses outside of town centres.